Pablo Cuevas: 2021

 Cuevas qualified for the main draw at the Geneva Open.
 There, he made it to the semifinals defeating top players such as Reilly Opelka and 4th seed and former world number 3 Grigor Dimitrov.
 He lost to 2nd seed Denis Shapovalov in straight sets.

 At the French Open, he played world number 1 Novak Djokovic in the second round.
 He lost in straight sets.

-At the 2021 Open Sopra Steria de Lyon, Cuevas won both the singles and the doubles along with his brother Martín Cuevas.
+At the 2021 Open Sopra Steria de Lyon, Cuevas won both the singles and the doubles events along with his brother Martín Cuevas.

+2022

+At the 2022 French Open he defeated 31st seed Jenson Brooksby.
+In the summer, Cuevas decided to spend time with his family and think about what to do next with his career.
+He felt good and started training again in Buenos Aires to prepare himself for the 2023 French Open.

+2023–24

+He entered several Grand Slam qualifying competitions using a protected ranking: 2023 French Open, 2023 Wimbledon Championships, 2024 Australian Open and the 2024 US Open.

+In September 2024, Cuevas announced his retirement from professional tennis.

 Davis Cup

 Cuevas made his debut for the Uruguay Davis Cup team in April 2004 at the age of 18.
 He is 29–7 in Davis Cup singles matches and 13–5 in Davis Cup doubles matches combining for an overall record of 42–12.

 Playing style

 Pablo Cuevas has a clay-court style of play.
 He utilizes heavy topspin off his forehand side and plays a one-handed backhand.
 His one-handed backhand creates excellent angles to hit passing shots.
 Cuevas also has a good slice.
 For most of his serves, he uses a heavy kick serve.
 Most of his skill set was on display when he defeated Andy Roddick in Miami in 2011.

 Cuevas is also known for trickshots.